Fire Services Assessment

-Two years ago, the City adopted a fire services assessment as part of the revenue diversification efforts to reduce the City’s over-reliance on property taxes for funding the general operations of government.
+The City adopted a fire services assessment as part of the revenue diversification efforts to reduce the City’s over-reliance on property taxes for funding the general operations of government.
 The City chose a two-tiered approach to calculate the assessment.
 The two-tiered methodology for calculating the assessment requires all properties to participate at a set amount regardless of size (Tier 1).
 Tier 2 adds additional cost for developed properties based on building cost value and extra features.

 This was a new methodology for calculating a fire assessment called “ready to serve” and requires a greater share of contribution from vacant parcels than the “calls for service” methodology used by other cities.